thedynamiclinker/sudocode/lost+found/init/In the Beginning.md

 $$0, \; 2, \; \dots, \; 1, \; 3, \; \dots$$

-1: No the third list is different.
+1: No, the third list is different.

 0: Different how?